You've done a map. Now make sure the people in power see it!

 The decision-makers on PA's congressional and legislative districts work in Harrisburg, in our General Assembly.
 So you want to find out who is your state representative and your state senator.
 You can look them up here.
 Just type in your address.

 Now, click on your state representative and state senator's links.
 On the left side, you'll see contact information for both their district office and their office at the state Capitol.
 If you're mailing your packet, rather than sending digitally, we recommend sending them to their district offices.
 Most lawmakers have public Facebook and Twitter accounts that you can search on those platforms.

 Writing your message

 Your map should be accompanied by a messaage to each of your representatives.
 Keep it short and sweet.
 If you are including your personal statement, refer them to that.
 Try something like this:

 Dear Rep./Sen. [LAST NAME],

 My name is [your name], and I attend [name of school, your grade].
 As a constituent of yours, I am proud to send you my map of how I think Pennsylvania's congressional (or legislative) voting districts should be drawn.
-I participated in a competition called Draw the Lines PA, which gives students and voters the chance to draw voting maps and then share them with others across the state.
+I participated in a learning project called Draw the Lines PA, which gives students and voters the chance to draw voting maps and then share them with others across the state.

 To me, the most important thing I learned when drawing a map is [INCLUDE SEVERAL SENTENCES THAT YOU WANT TO SHARE].
 Therefore, I hope [INCLUDE AN "ASK" OF THEM.
 WHAT DO YOU WANT THEM TO DO ON THIS ISSUE?
 SOME EXAMPLES ARE: (1) SUPPORT REFORMING THE PROCESS, (2) SUPPORT AN INDEPENDENT COMMISSION, (3) SUPPORT COMPACT DISTRICTS, ETC.]